Emmanuelkimutai/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 Write a script that prints 3 lines, using an array of string and a loop Write a script that prints x times "C is fun"
 Write a script that prints a square
+Write a script that prints the addition of 2 integers